- About Us

 In 2010, Special Olympics PA – Philadelphia rekindled its school-based program that was named, Interscholastic Unified Sports program, or commonly known as IUS, where soccer was the sport of choice.
 Students with and without intellectual disabilities made up their school’s Unified Team.
 The team practiced during the school day and also attended local league play days with other schools participating in the program.

-April 26, 2015: Special Olympics Philadelphia hosted our very first YOUNG ATHLETES™ Session!
+April 26, 2015: Special Olympics Philadelphia hosts their very first YOUNG ATHLETES™ Session!
 This program included an 8-week session focusing on motor skills, flexibility, coordination, and strength.
 The first Young Athletes Program took place at the Philadelphia Freedom Valley YMCA in Northeast Philadelphia.
 As with any Special Olympics programs, it was completely free for all participants.
 Our first session was so popular that there was even a wait list!

 December 4, 2015: Special Olympics PA – Philadelphia makes a splash in Philadelphia as we host our first ever Philadelphia Polar Plunge.
 The Philadelphia Polar Plunge becomes Special Olympics PA’s ninth plunge offered in the state during Plunge Season (November – February).
 In the first year, the Philadelphia Polar Plunge had 300+ plungers and raised over $65,000!